Reinforcement Learning and Bandits for Speech and Language Processing: Tutorial, Review and Outlook

 RL has also been applied to speaker diarization and spoken language understanding (SLU) to enable online interactive label speaker profiles and introduce slot stability by rewarding argmax policy.
 In NLP, RL has been applied to improve natural language understanding (NLU) in game settings and introduce personalization by adaptively selecting NLU interpretation.
 RL has also been shown to be useful in determining resource allocation in incremental text-to-speech problems and improving text generation and dialogue generation through inverse RL and combining rewards from two dialogue agents.
+RL with human or AI feedbacks can help train large language models to align with human values and adopt ethical principles, as well as reach better performance in generating realistic responses.
 Finally, RL has been applied in conversational recommendation systems to provide recommendations based on conversational dialogues and real-time NLP-parsed elements.
 These findings demonstrate the potential of RL in improving various NLP and speech tasks, and highlight the importance of combining NLP and RL techniques to achieve more effective and efficient systems.

 In the emerging topics, we cover the advances in using deep learning techniques or representations in reinforcement learning and bandit settings, using historical data for off-policy training with offline reinforcement learning, and using transfer learning training techniques to effectively leverage resources or knowledge of other domains or tasks.